 The law says you must assume someone is able to make their own decisions unless there’s evidence to the contrary.

-If the person you’re caring for ‘lacks mental capacity’, you can apply to the Office of the Public Guardian to be someone’s ‘deputy’ to formally handle their financial affairs.
+If the person you’re caring for ‘lacks mental capacity’, and they haven’t already appointed you or someone else to act as their attorney, you can apply to the Office of the Public Guardian to be someone’s ‘deputy’ to formally handle their financial affairs.

 This would allow you to deal with, for example, the bank and care providers on their behalf.